apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/outputstream.md

 Deprecated: replaced by `hsync()`

-### Flushing and sync-ing closed streams
+## `interface CanSetDropBehind`

-## Durability, Concurrency, Consistency, Visibility, etc.
+## Durability, Concurrency, Consistency and Visibility of stream output.

-These are the aspects of the system behaviour which are not directly covered in the (very simplistic) Filesystem model, but which are visible in production.
+These are the aspects of the system behaviour which are not directly covered in this (very simplistic) Filesystem model, but which are visible in production.